-Name: Maria Omodeo / Sara Malavolti

-Postal: COSPE-Cooperazione per lo Sviluppo dei Paesi Emergenti
+Name:Maria Omodeo / Sara MalavoltiPostal:COSPE-Cooperazione per lo Sviluppo dei Paesi Emergenti via Slataper 10, 50134 Firenze, ItalyTel:+39 055 473 556Fax:+39 055 472 806Email:crocus@cospe-fi.itURL:www.crocusproject.net

-via Slataper 10

-50134 Firenze

-Italy

-Telephone: +39/ 055 473 556

-Fax: +39/ 055 472 806

-Email: crocus@cospe-fi.it

-URL: http://www.crocusproject.net/

-This service used the IPerSAT communication platform, which is based on the Digital Video Broadcasting (DVB) standard deployed world-wide for digital television.
-It allows the user to receive television programmes and Internet high speed services with the same small antenna (Category 3).
-Communication between users and the Service Centre was performed in a asymmetric way: the users received the multimedia data via satellite at high rate and transmitted via modem their data at the rate allowed by their terrestrial Internet connection (PSTN or ISDN).
+This service used the IPerSAT communication platform, which is based on the Digital Video Broadcasting (DVB) standard deployed worldwide for digital television.
+It allows the user to receive television programmes and Internet high-speed services with the same small antenna (Category 3).
+Communication between users and the Service Centre was performed in a asymmetric way: the users received the multimedia data via satellite at high rate, and transmitted via modem their data at the rate allowed by their terrestrial Internet connection (PSTN or ISDN).

-Sessions were transmitted via the Eutelsat 13° E Hot Bird fleet, which reaches every country of West and East Europe plus those countries who belong to the Mediterranean Sea basin so including all those areas greatly affected by the immigration phenomena.
+Sessions were transmitted via the Eutelsat 13 degrees E Hot Bird fleet, which reaches every country of West and East Europe plus those countries that belong to the Mediterranean Sea basin, so including all those areas greatly affected by the immigration phenomenon.